MuhsinunC/cursor-claude-connector/README.md

 - Local connection between Cursor and the proxy
 - Open source code for auditing

+## Notes and Caveats

+### Extended Thinking and Multi-Turn Conversations

+When `FORCE_THINKING_BUDGET` is set, the proxy enables Claude's extended thinking feature.
+However, Cursor strips thinking blocks from conversation history, which would normally cause Claude's API to reject follow-up requests.

+**How we handle this:** The proxy caches thinking blocks (with their cryptographic signatures) when Claude responds, then injects them back into assistant messages on follow-up requests.
+The cache key is based on the full conversation context (all messages up to that point).

+**Theoretical edge case:** If two different conversations have identical message histories AND produce identical assistant responses, they would share a cache entry.
+This means one conversation's thinking block could be injected into another conversation.
+In practice, this is extremely unlikely because:
+- Conversations would need identical user prompts in the same order
+- Claude would need to produce word-for-word identical responses
+- Both would need to happen while the cache entry exists (in-memory, lost on server restart)

+**If this did happen:** Claude validates that the thinking block signature is authentic (came from Claude), not that it semantically matches the conversation.
+So the request would still succeed, but Claude might see a thinking trace from a different context.
+This has no practical impact on response quality.

+### Server Restarts

+The thinking block cache is in-memory.
+If you restart the proxy mid-conversation, cached thinking blocks are lost.
+On the next request, thinking will be skipped for that turn (the request still works, just without extended thinking for follow-up messages until a new conversation starts).

 ## 🤝 Contributions

 Contributions are welcome!
 If you find any issues or have suggestions, please open an issue or PR.